 Access to convenient international travel and instant communication technologies have virtually eliminated perceptual and real distance between countries.
 In many parts of the world, political borders have become irrelevant while proficiency in two or more languages is increasingly the norm in the business arena.
 This degree provides an exceptional opportunity for students to attain the necessary tools to compete in an increasingly global marketplace.

-The bachelor of science in international business and language (BSIBL) combines three components: business foundations and functional areas of international business; greater familiarity with cultural imperatives; and advanced training in Chinese, French, German, Spanish or Russian studies.
+The major in international business and language combines three components: business foundations and functional areas of international business; greater familiarity with cultural imperatives; and advanced training in Chinese, French, German, Spanish or Russian studies.
 Students almost complete coursework equivalent to a language major as part of the International Business and Language program.

 The language component is designed to enable students to develop a high level of communicative proficiency and cultural literacy in preparation for using the target language in their professional lives.

-With more than 60 countries represented on the TU campus each semester, BSIBL students have the opportunity to compare cultural practices and their impact on business in many countries.
+With more than 60 countries represented on the TU campus each semester, international business majors have the opportunity to compare cultural practices and their impact on business in many countries.
 Exchange students from China, Germany, France, Russia, Switzerland, Ireland, Latin America and Africa provide an excellent resource of native speakers and comparative cultures as well.